M4 carbine: Improved M4

 In 2009, the U.S. Army took complete ownership of the M4 design.
 This allowed companies other than Colt to compete with their own M4 designs.
 The Army planned on fielding the last of its M4 requirement in 2010.
 In October 2009, Army weapons officials proposed a series of changes to the M4 to Congress.
-Requested changes included an electronic round counter that records the number of shots fired, a heavier barrel, and possibly replacing the Stoner expanding gas system with a gas piston system.
+Requested changes included an electronic round counter that records the number of shots fired, a heavier "SOCOM barrel", and possibly replacing the Stoner expanding gas system with a gas piston system.
+The heavier "SOCOM barrel" was first issued to special forces operators in the early 2000s to enable greater sustained automatic fire in certain immediate-action drills, although SOCOM itself would eventually return to the standard "government profile" barrel in its subsequent M4 improvement programs.

 The benefits of these changes, however, have come under scrutiny from both the military and civilian firearms community.
 According to a PDF detailing the M4 Carbine improvement plans released by PEO Soldier, the direct impingement system would be replaced only after reviews were done comparing the direct impingement system to commercial gas piston operating system to find out and use the best available operating system in the U.S. Army's improved M4A1.

+In September 2010, the Army announced it would buy 12,000 M4A1s from Colt Firearms by the end of 2010, and would order 25,000 more M4A1s by early 2011.
+Additionally, the service branch planned to buy 12,000 M4A1 conversion kits in early 2011 and bought 65,000 more later that year.
+Eventually, the Army would upgrade all of its M4s to M4A1s, although the Marine Corps would largely abstain from the effort.
+Conversion of M4s to the M4A1 in the Army began in 2011, as part of the Product Improvement Program, which included the conversion of 300,000 M4 carbines to the M4A1.
+The 101st Airborne Division began fielding newly built M4A1s in 2012, and the U.S. 1st Infantry Division became the first unit to convert their M4s to M4A1-standard in May 2014.
+Upgrades included the heavier SOCOM barrel to better dissipate heat from sustained automatic firing, the full-auto trigger group with a more consistent trigger pull than the burst group's to enable better semi-automatic accuracy, and the ambidextrous selector lever for easier use with left-handed shooters.
+The M4-M4A1 conversion increases weapon weight from 7.46 lb to 7.74 lb, counting a back-up iron sight, forward pistol grip, empty magazine, and sling.
+Each carbine upgrade costs $240 per rifle, for a total cost of $120 million for half a million conversions.
+Three hundred conversions can be done per day to equip a brigade combat team per week, with all M4A1 conversions to be completed by 2019.